The Urban Art Fair is making it's American debut from June 29th through July 3rd at Spring Studios in lower Manhattan.

 See you on the High Line!

-I'm excited to announce for the Fall 2016 season, I've teamed up with Michelle Smith, designer and co-founder of MILLY, to create a limited edition collection of leather biker jackets featuring my hand-painted art.
+For the Fall 2016 season I teamed up with Michelle Smith, designer and co-founder of MILLY, to create a limited edition collection of leather biker jackets featuring my hand-painted art.

 MILLY Madison Avenue